iut-cse/design-patterns-swe-17/README.md

 # README for the students

-**!!
-Note: This document is Outdated.
-Ask Mohayemin to update it. !!**

 ## What this repository is about
 This This repository is for the Design Patterns students to submit their tasks.
 This is exclusively for January 2020 Semester.